spiritlake/ares-extras/plugins/ffg/README.md

 * Instead of giving people "4 free career skills", this plugin gives them 20 extra XP to buy them, and makes sure they've bought at least 4 career skills during app review.
 If you're using specializations, you can make this 30 to include their 2 free specialization skills.
 * You can also give people extra XP on top of that to let them start out more advanced.
 There are no restrictions on how this XP can be spent.

-### Configuring Another Setting
+### Configuring Other Star Wars Games

-The `sw-rebellion` folder contains a pre-built configuration for Star Wars Age of Rebellion.
-If you want to convert another Star Wars setting, here are a few tips:
+The `sw-rebellion` folder contains a pre-built configuration for Star Wars Age of Rebellion (AoR).
+Some compromises had to be made when converting the complex talent trees from AoR to the more simplistic Genesys model.
+Here's how it works:

-* If a talent appears in more than one talent tree, use the _lowest_ place it appears to determine the cost.
+1. For each talent, find the **lowest cost** it appears in any talent tree.
+For example:  Grit costs 5XP for a Gunner and 10XP for a Driver.
+The lowest cost is 5XP.
+This determines the **tier** (tier 1 = 5XP, tier 2 = 10XP, etc.)
+2. If a talent appears multiple times in anyone's talent tree at different costs, it's considered a **ranked** talent.
+For example:  Gunner has the Durable talent at both 5XP and 15XP, so that is treated as a ranked talent.
+3. If a talent can only be purchased by force users, it's considered a force talent.
+4. Force powers are also converted into talents, with tiers based on their costs.

+Obviously this loses some of the nuance inherent in the talent trees.
+The aforementioned Driver can now buy Grit at 5XP instead of 10.
+The Gunner can buy Durable at every rank, instead of just 5 / 15.
+You may want to fudge the cost of certain talents or impose manual limits for game balance.

-* If a species/archetype gets some extra skills (like Humans getting 2 free non-career skills) just give them extra XP instead.
+Also worth noting:  If a species/archetype gets some extra skills (like Humans getting 2 free non-career skills) just give them extra XP instead.

 ## Installation